Partnerships

 Forming a partnership is a relatively simple process as it doesn’t involve a formal incorporation process through the government.

-However, a partnership agreement must take place for a partnership to form to ensure all parties within the partnership abide by the rules of the partnership.
+However, a partnership agreement must take place for a partnership, to ensure all parties within the partnership abide by the rules of the partnership.

 This agreement is solidified through a written contract detailing the terms and conditions of the partnership that should be followed by all parties involved to maximize the best outcome for the business.